evilbunny2008/IPv6Privacy/README.md

-# IPv6Privacy
+# Useful Scripts And Other Tidbits

-Collection of tidbits and code to make life easier for users while making life harder for trackers
+This repo has a growing collection of scripts and other tidbits to make life easier for Debian users